 “ Our feelings and advice regarding the “momo” scare are similar to the “blue whale game”.
 While there have been some reports of a game being played, it transpires to be more of a chain-mail type situation.
 We do not advise sending out warnings or mentioning the name in newsletters as this could lead children & young people to look for it.
 Our messaging is to have open and general conversations with children about the kind of content they could encounter online, and to ensure children know where to go/who to turn to if they do come across something unsettling.
 Moreover, it is important that as professionals we are setting an example ourselves, making sure the information we are sharing within our networks is factual and useful.”

-Recently, the Digital Leaders have carried out an online safety assembly based on giving consent/permission.
-In our assembly the Digital Leaders aimed to spread the message of being safe online.
+Our Digital Leaders carried out an online safety assembly based on giving consent/permission.
+In their assembly, the Digital Leaders aimed to spread the message of being safe online.
 We had multiple scenarios: Where people would have to decide what is safest.
 Children must have consent whenever online.

 Safeguarding Advice and Support: